instaloader/instaloader/README.md

 # instaloader

-Simple tool to download pictures (or videos) and captions from Instagram, from a given set of profiles, from your feed or from all followees of a given profile.
+Tool to download pictures (or videos) and captions from Instagram, from a given set of profiles, from your feed or from all followees of a given profile.

 ## Usage